hustf/MechanicalSketch.jl/README.md

 There's no intention to make this very general, rather to add functionality as the need arise.

 Sketches should look good and be in a consistent pallette, though.
 The test images are in .png format, but .svg is better for zooming.
 For post-editing figures, not all svg editors handle fonts.
 'Inkscape' seems to work well.
 You might need to install additional fonts for some test images.

+# Installation
+pkg> registry add github.com/hustf/M8 pgk> add MechanicalSketch

+You probably want to install the direct dependency MechanicalUnits for REPL calculations.
+It uses a variant of Unitful for more covenient parsing of units.